Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Arizona and its opponents have combined to put up more than 44 points in seven of nine games this season.
+- Arizona and its opponents have combined to score more than 44 points in seven of nine games this season.

-- The two teams combine to average 49.8 points per game, 5.8 more than the total in this contest.
+- The 37.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 44 total in this contest.

-- This contest's over/under is 6.5 points greater than the 37.5 these two squads combine to surrender per game this season.

 - The Cardinals and their opponents have scored an average of 49.9 points per game in 2020, 5.9 more than Sunday's total.